St David’s Class Information Letter Summer Term

 A reminder that teachers are entitled to planning, preparation and assessment (PPA) time each week; this will always be taken on a Wednesday morning.
-During this time, French will continue to be taught by Madam Miller and PE will be taught by Mr Molland.
+During this time, French will continue to be taught by Madam Miller and PE will be taught by Mrs Griffin.
 Children will therefore need a full named PE kit in school on a Wednesday.

-PE which will focus on healthy lifestyles will also be taught on Thursday afternoon this term so children will need their PE kit in school on a Thursday.
+PE which will focus on Games will also be taught on Tuesday afternoon this term so children will also need their PE kit in school on a Tuesday.

 We endeavour to offer all children outside learning opportunities, therefore please could your child have a named waterproof coat in school at all times.
 We do need to walk to the Parish Rooms or the Church daily for assembly and lunch, whatever the weather!

 Praise assembly continues on a Friday afternoon at 2.45pm to which you are always invited.
 Please remember that any certificates or medals gained from clubs outside of school can be shared as part of the assembly.

 Reading at Home